PrinceNiyonshuti/zigama/README.md

 ## About - Zigama

-Banking backend app builded using laravel and sanctum
+Banking backend app builded using laravel and sanctum for savings , while you can withdraw and deposit

 ## Documentation